 The surface1 and surface2 sub-blocks describe the two interacting surfaces.
 Each description consists of 5 name-values pairs, which must be listed in the order shown.
 In each sub-block, atlas\spec specifies an atlas, and region\label specifies a region in that atlas.
 These bound the extent of the desired surface.
 The following scalarfield, scalarvalue and scalarside entries define a discretized surface inside the bounding region.
 Here scalarfield\spec references a scalar field object, fieldvalue should be a floating point value, and side should be one of <, <=, >=, or >.
 Any point for which the scalar field object takes a value less than, less than or equal, greater than or equal, or greater than, respectively, the scalarvalue value is considered to be "inside" the surface.
 (Values - and + for side are deprecated synonyms for <= and >=.)
-The discretized surface determined is the set of all points on the problem mesh that are in the bounding region, are "inside" the surface.
+The discretized surface determined is the set of all points on the problem mesh that are in the bounding region, are "inside" the surface, and have a (nearest-) neighbor that is "outside" (i.e., not inside) the surface.
 A neighbor is determined by the mesh; in a typical rectangular mesh each cell has six neighbors.